Keeping New Zealander’s safe as they enjoy our country’s breath-taking backcountry alpine areas.

-The brief: The mountains of New Zealand offer virtually endless opportunities for the adventurous mountaineer or backcountry skier or snowboarder.
+The mountains of New Zealand offer virtually endless opportunities for the adventurous mountaineer or backcountry skier or snowboarder.
 But the alpine environment in New Zealand also has many risks that are essential to understand and mitigate.
-The NZ Avalanche Advisory required a site that quickly highlighted any areas of danger due to avalanche or weather conditions, and inform them about snow conditions in general, so that people “know before they snow”.
+The NZ Avalanche Advisory required a site that quickly highlighted any areas of danger due to avalanche or weather conditions, and informs them about snow conditions in general so that people “know before they snow”.

 Life-saving, Real-time Data

 One of the new features introduced to the website is the ability for members of the public to submit their own alpine observations and have them displayed immediately.

 These observations are created and controlled within the same Silverstripe content management system as the main website, and this dynamic observations system gives people real-time information which could potentially save lives.
 By using responsive forms, users can drop a map pin marker (including their current geolocation), upload photos, and then efficiently enter in avalanche or snowpack details straight into the website.

 With years of historical test data stored in the Info-Ex system that required migration, we set out with a migration plan to ensure all data could be brought across to the new system.
 We worked closely with the product to ensure that all data, in its wide-ranging formats and structures, was mapped into a more well-structured database.
 This allowed for improved analysis and consistent display of data to users.